Tag: deliver

 Tonight, after sundown, we count the following day of the Omer:

-Today is 5 days of the Omer
+Today is 48 days, which is 6 weeks and 6 days of the Omer

 How to: the blessings and procedure for counting the Omer.